Analyzing maritime security in Ghana

 The research project Analyzing Maritime Insecurity in Ghana, AMARIS is one of the first in-depth case studies of Ghana’s response to maritime insecurity ever undertaken.
 While most other studies have a regional focus, AMARIS is unique because it is the first study that focuses specifically on a country; Ghana.
 The aim is to shed light on and make a substantial contribution to better tackle the maritime security challenges in Ghana, the Gulf of Guinea and elsewhere.

-“There is no doubt that other countries can learn from Ghana’s case and experiences.
-We hope that our project can contribute to broader and very important discussions in the emerging field of maritime insecurity”, says Christian Bueger, Project Coordinator of the AMARIS project and professor of International Relations, Department of Political Science, University of Copenhagen.
+Other countries can learn from Ghana’s case and experiences.
+We hope that our project can contribute to broader and very important discussions in the emerging field of maritime insecurity, says Christian Bueger, Project Coordinator of the AMARIS project and professor of International Relations, Department of Political Science, University of Copenhagen.

 AMARIS began in March 2020.
 The two and half year project will investigate various key aspects of the negative impacts of maritime insecurities.